s-shanky-k/Moviebase/README.md

 # MovieBase
+A website which makes use of the **OMDB API** to fetch movie details and provides users with content-based recommendations based on the movies that the user has liked.

 A website which makes use of the **OMDB API** to fetch details and displays them on the page.
 Users can search for movies and read details about these movies.
 Users can also like movies.
 The website has a **MovieBoard** where one can view the most liked movies by all users.
 The website also comprises of a **Machine Learning Recommendation Engine** which provides the user with content-based recommendations based on the movies that the user has liked.

 ## Getting Started